 Prerequisites

-- The ID and the version of the tuned Gemini model
+- The ID and the version of the tuned Gemini model.

-- The endpoint resource name for the deployed fine-tuned model
+- The endpoint resource name for the deployed fine-tuned model.
+To get the endpoint, see Deploy a tuned model.

 Create a context cache for a fine-tuned model